 The Association will hold its 2 other General Meetings before the start of the winter season.
-The first will confirm ‘teams to divisions’, and the other will be the forum at which the Association’s handbooks are given out to clubs.
+The first will confirm ‘teams to divisions’, and the other will be the forum at which scorecards, balls, etc. are given out to clubs.

 Not less than 14 clear days notice and an agenda for each General Meeting will be given by the General Secretary to all club secretaries.

 The AGM will receive a report from officers of the Management Committee and a statement of the examined accounts.

 Nominations for officers of the Management Committee and proposed constitution and rule changes should be sent to the General Secretary by 30th April.